JoshMJohnson/Discord_Themes/README.md

     5.)
 Click on 'Open Themes Folder' at top of 'Themes' page

     6.)
-Move download css file into the folder opened by Discord from 'Open Themes Folder' button
+Move download css file from 'Downloads' folder on pc into the folder opened by Discord from 'Open Themes Folder' button

 <h2 align='center'>Themes</h2>